mkh7878/VAE_MLforCombiningVideoAndAudio/README.md

 ![WFM screenshot](https://raw.githubusercontent.com/mkh7878/VAE_MLforCombiningVideoAndAudio/Images/frame_3712.png)

-# Data Sets #
+# Datasets #

 The dataset I used for the first test of my ML model was over 5k images that were frames from a short film from my company [Off Hand Co](https://www.offhandco.com/) called "Works for Me".
 I chose to do only 10 epochs and a batch size of 20 simply because I wanted to not waste time incase the project didn't work.
+The latent dim was 10.

 For the second set of training data I inputted just a single scene from a short film I made called "Bat Country".
-I hoped that doing just one scene would make theoutput images a bit more similar and cohesive, as my intention was that they seem to be blending and moving together.
+I hoped that doing just one scene would make the output images a bit more similar and cohesive, as my intention was that they seem to be blending and moving together.

 Once the dataset was trained, I exported the decoder for further use.